dyhes/zulip/docs/subsystems/queuing.md

   don't have any immediate runtime effect.

-- Communicating events to push to clients (browsers, etc.) from the main Zulip Django application process to the Tornado-based events system.
+- Communicating events to push to clients (browsers, etc.) from the main Aloha Django application process to the Tornado-based events system.
 Example events might be that a new message was sent, a user has changed their subscriptions, etc.